 Though methamphetamine is closely related to speed, it is much stronger, and its effects are much more harmful.

-Meth is sold as crystals that look like ice, or it may be sold as a powder with crystal-like formations that is very bitter to the taste.
+Meth is sold as crystals that look like ice, or it may be sold as a powder with crystal-like formations that are very bitter to the taste.

 No amount of meth is considered safe.
 Each person is different, and a variety of reactions have been reported for people using it.